ben3347/cloud-native-project/README.md

 ## Project Description
 This project is designed to provide users with a user-friendly and efficient platform to access comprehensive movie reviews and information.
 Imagine it as a more straightforward version of Letterboxd, combining all the individual reviews into one review that acts as an "average" of online reviews.
 This will save users time by decreasing the number of review they need to read before making a decision.
 With AI-generated reviews and data pulled from an external API, users can quickly find the information they need about their favorite movies.
 The information will be organized and displayed in a Ghost UI blog post.

 * **Sean: UI (Container 1)**:Combines information from the Movie Information MS and the Review MS to create a single blog post.
 The blog post will be added to the Ghost UI, which will allow users to click a movie title in the dropdown bar.
-If the movie is availible, the UI will show the blog post made by calling APIs in containers 2 and 3.
+If the movie is available, the UI will show the blog post made by calling APIs in containers 2 and 3.

-* **Eleanor: Movie Information Microservice (Container 2)**: This container retrieves informations from OMDB API and adds it to movieDB.json which has a RESTful API associated with it so the Ghost container can access the information.
+* **Eleanor: Movie Information Microservice (Container 2)**: This container retrieves information from OMDB API and adds it to movieDB.json which has a RESTful API associated with it so the Ghost container can access the information.
 For the purpose of the presentation's demonstration, there is a manual post function, which fetches information about the top 5 lifetime grossing movies and adds it to the JSON file.
 Further development of this MS will lead to the implementation of a chronJob, which calls the randomPost function.
-This function randomly adds a new movie from the top 50 lifetime grossing movies to the database, allowing users to search for movie review via the Ghost UI.
+This function randomly adds a new movie from the top 50 lifetime grossing movies to the database, allowing users to search for movie reviews via the Ghost UI.

 * **Ben: Review Microservice (Container 3)**: Requests information from Open AI to create a movie review from online ratings and summaries of the requested movie.